binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 * Confidential business information
   This could come in many forms such as email, organisation wide wikis, document storage, and be stored in many places, such as: in data stores, code, configuration files, peoples heads, peoples desks and many others
 * Confidential client information
 * Reputation.
-I'm sure you can think of a few ways that you or your organisations reputation could be tarnished or worse.
+I am sure you can think of a few ways that you or your organisations reputation could be tarnished or worse.

-Now if you relate the potential loses with information security vectors, you'll come up with a target list we can take into the next stages.
+Now if you relate the potential loses with information security vectors, you will come up with a target list we can take into the next stages.

 ## 2. SSM Identify Risks {#ssm-identify-risks}
 * [MS 2.
 Create an Architecture Overview](https://msdn.microsoft.com/en-us/library/ff648644.aspx#c03618429_007)